Author: erikadudley

 Black Garden Letter No. 3

 I recently spent an afternoon with a herd of bison, up close and personal, as they grazed on the grassy plain and huddled together with their small calves.
-It was mind-boggling to think that they were living not far from Chicago, and some compassionate people had set aside space for these ninety bison.
+It was mind-boggling to think that they were living not far from Chicago, and some compassionate people

 Just Beauty